uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 [Try it in the playground](https://uutils.org/playground/?cmd=tr+%27qw%5By-b%5D%27+x).

-A `cut` list of ranges is often long, with only one item in it wrong.
+A `cut` list can be long, with a single bad item in it.

 Before: